The PhD students

 Who are these PhDs we keep hearing about?
 And what are they working on?
 Do they take selfies in the labs?
 Of course they do.
 On this page you can read more about the every day struggles and joys of our hard working PhDs.

-To begin with, I would like to express my heart-felt gratitude to The National IOR Centre of Norway for the honour bestowed on me to contribute my quota toward the oil and gas industry.
+I would like to express my gratitude to The National IOR Centre of Norway for the honour bestowed on me to contribute toward the oil industry.

-Aojie Hong: The simulations are still running.
+Aojie : The simulations are still running.
 Wait and be patient!

-I am waiting and trying to be patient when I am writing this blog.
+I am trying to be patient when I am writing this.
 To do something else can help me move my eyes from staring at the green progress bar.
 It is «terrible» that I have to wait days until I can get the results I want.

-Just by looking at the title, I guess everyone realized by now what I will be talking about.
-What else could it be, but the wonderful, chilly, rainy/snowy Norwegian spring?
+I guess everyone realized by now what I will be talking about.
+What else could it be, but the wonderful Norwegian spring?
 Nope!
-Just kidding!
-I am going to talk about something far more exciting: the 2016 IOR conference held in the end of April.
+I am going to talk about something far more exciting: IOR NORWAY.

-Tijana Voake: My first experience at The National IOR Centre of Norway
+Tijana Voake: My first experience at the Centre

 Jaspreet Singh Sachdeva: February – the month of love